-Become a better data modeler.
+Become a better data modeler!

-This hands-on virtual or in-person Advanced Data Modeling Workshop will challenge your teams to produce a series of data modeling deliverables and, in the process, become more competent data modelers.
+This virtual Advanced Data Modeling Workshop will challenge your teams to produce a series of data modeling deliverables and, in the process, become more competent data modelers.
 Are you looking to improve on relational modeling?
 Dimensional modeling?
 NoSQL?
 Modeling in the cloud?
 Advanced techniques on integration, chronology, or architecture?
 Complete end-to-end modeling from conceptual through physical?